IUBLibTech/Rivet-components/README.md

 ### Lightweight set of assets adapted from IU's Rivet Design System to install up-to-date branding in IUL open source projects.

 #### Installation
-- Use "dist" components (e.g., header, footer) for plug-n-play HTML (more components will be added as needed)
+- Use "dist" components for plug-n-play HTML (more components will be added as needed)
 - Add relevant "css" file to your application's "head".
 This CSS uses a "rvt" prefix on classes and is designed so that it will NOT override any other application components.

 - Add Rivet javascript to your code (usually just before the closing "body" tag).
 Be sure to include 'Rivet.init' as shown.